riderodd/react-native-ar/README.md

 If you already have <meta-data android:name="com.google.ar.core" android:value="required" /> don't forget to add the tools:replace="android:value" attribute and check that your <manifest> tag contains xmlns:tools="http://schemas.android.com/tools" attribute

+## File formats
+The viewer only supports USDZ files for iOS and GLB for Android.
+Other formats may work, but are not officialy supported.

 ## Usage

+You should download your model locally using for example React Native File System in order to run the viewer on iOS.
+Android supports natively file URL (https:// instead of file://)

 ```js
 import { ArViewerView } from "react-native-ar-viewer";